 Why not get some creative ideas on what to do with your apples by taking cooking classes from James Beard Award winning Chef Sanford (Sandy) D'Amato at Good Stock Farm?

-We are replacing our shorts and sandals with sweaters and hats, but that does not mean the end of downtown street festivals!
+The thermometer has plummeted, but that does not mean the end of downtown street festivals!
 The 2017 holiday season officially kicks off the day after Thanksgiving in Franklin County, Massachusetts!
 Here are some festive and glowing celebrations to bring you out into the village centers.

 Moonlight Magic: Friday, November 24th, starting at 4 PM